hyperledger/fabric/docs/source/prereqs.rst

           typically get this as part of installing Docker Toolbox.
 However experience has shown this to be a poor development environment with limited functionality.
-It is suitable to run docker based scenarios, such as :doc:`getting_started`, but you may not be able to find a suitable ``make`` command.
+It is suitable to run Docker based scenarios, such as :doc:`getting_started`, but you may not be able to find a suitable ``make`` command.